Areff520/mail_GUI/README.md

 Create mail blurbs with choosen blurb option and ticket ID.
 Ticket id is to find the correct vendor mail adress that is corresponding with the ticket's asin (product).

-## Choose blurb
+#### Choose blurb

 <img src="images/1.png" width="400">

-## Enter Ticket ID
+#### Enter Ticket ID

 <img src="images/2.png" width="400">

-## Automation opens a webdriver via Selenium framework collects neccesarry info from ticket, amazon web page, other amazon tools
+#### Automation opens a webdriver via Selenium framework to collect neccesarry info from the ticket, amazon web page, other amazon tools

 <img src="images/3.png" width="400">

-## Blurb is ready click copy to have sections in your copy board, click another to go back to first step
+#### Blurb is ready.
+Click copy to have sections in your copy board, click another to go back to first step

 <img src="images/4.png" width="400">